wingbackapp/kind/README.md

 - still use uuid in your database (if enabling the sqlx feature)
 - don't have to add code for that, never explicitly stringify, parse, check types, etc.
 - have no boilerplate to declare types and identifiers
-- have your ids implement Copy, Debug, Display, FromStr, Serialize, Deserialize, Eq, Hash, etc.
+- have your ids implement Copy, Display, FromStr, Serialize, Deserialize, Eq, Hash, etc.
-- can safely deal with both identified objects and new ones of same kind
+- safely deal with both identified objects and new ones of same kind

 ## Optional features